 - 2015: Chesley v.
 Johns Hopkins Hospital – failure to inform of side effects and risks accompanying the procedure

 - 2015: Cramer v.
 Johns Hopkins Bayview – negligent care due to not giving enough plasma before the procedure

 - 2015: Meagher v.
 Johns Hopkins Hospital – failure to diagnose & treat perforated colon leading to sepsis & death

 - 2015: Handleman v.
 Johns Hopkins Hospital – failure to properly monitor a condition

 - 2015: Singleton v.
 Johns Hopkins – failure to perform back operation properly, leading to paralysis

 - 2015: Abdullah v.
-Johns Hopkins Pharaquip – negligent prescription giving to patient trigger a severe reaction
+Johns Hopkins Pharaquip – negligent prescription giving to patient trigger a s

 - 2015: Kirby v.
 Johns Hopkins Hospital – failure to provide appropriate care leading to permanent brain injury